kordwarshuis/cardgame/instructions/Docs/Communication.md

 4. Chart target groups and measure results in trying to address them.
 Mapping which target groups we distinguish and which we can best focus on

 ## Planning
-On a weekly basis trying to achieve results:
+On a weekly basis trying to achieve results.

-1. week
+[Read more](https://github.com/henkvancann/flycardgame/) in the internal private repository